pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 package](package-benefits).
 :::

-Your next step in our packaging tutorial series is creating a Python package that is installable both locally and remotely from a website such as from GitHub (or GitLab).
+Your next step in our packaging tutorial series is to create a Python package that is installable both locally and remotely from a website such as GitHub (or GitLab).
 The package that you create in this lesson will have the bare minimum elements needed to be installable into a Python environment.

+Making your code installable is an important steps towards creating a full Python package that is directly installable from PyPI.

 :::{todo}
 1. Is it clear where to add commands?
 Bash vs. Python console